UNION BUDGET 2020-21 AND

 NOTES :

-1. Senior citizens with no exemptions at all now will have tax benefit up to Rs 72,500 under the new regime compared to old one .
+2. Senior citizens with no exemptions at all now will have tax benefit up to Rs 1,10,000 under the new regime compared to old one .
+Senior citizens with even higher tax exemption up to Rs 3.00 lakhs are better off in many tax slabs .

-1. Senior citizens with no exemptions at all now will have tax benefit up to Rs 72,500 under the new regime compared to old one .
+2. Senior citizens with no exemptions at all now will have tax benefit up to Rs 1,10,000 under the new regime compared to old one .
+Senior citizens with even higher tax exemption up to Rs 3.00 lakhs are better off in many tax slabs .

 Silver lining of the new simple regime is it is optional .
-So senior citizens can say no to it and opt for the old .
-But alas !
-Their hopes of lower taxes dashed .
+You can chose either of the two as per your convenience .

 Silver lining of the new simple regime is it is optional .
-So senior citizens can say no to it and opt for the old .
-But alas !
-Their hopes of lower taxes dashed .
+You can chose either of the two as per your convenience .